metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

 In this tutorial, we will guide you through a series of steps to show you how the groupwise mode of MSM works.
 We will use examples from the HCP dataset, so you should have a few subjects' data downloaded and surfaces reconstructed (with e.g., HCP minimal processing pipeline or Freesurfer).

-As a demonstration, to assist the process, we provide pipeline scripts that can be found at https://github.com/rbesenczi/newMSM/tree/main/gMSM_scripts/gMSM_tutorial.
-In this, the gw_MSM.sh script prepares the data, performs registration and post-processes the results.
-The input of the script is a clustering CSV file that contains a list of subject IDs and corresponding group IDs as demonstrated in the following example (in the CSV \<line_number, subject ID, group ID\>):
+As a demonstration, to assist the process, we provide pipeline scripts that can be found at [GitHub](https://github.com/rbesenczi/newMSM/tree/main/gMSM_scripts/gMSM_tutorial).
+In this, the `gw_MSM.sh` script prepares the data, performs registration and post-processes the results.
+The input of the script is a clustering CSV file that contains a list of subject IDs and corresponding group IDs as demonstrated in the following example (CSV header:\<line_number, subject ID, group ID\>):

 ```bash
 1,212419.R,NODE1910